IstvanGercsak/BudgetCalculator-ThirdMileStoneProject/Readme.md

 - As a user I want see the Incomes in green
 - As a user I want see the Expenses in red
 - As a user I want see the Zero balance in blank
-- As a user I want to see my currency
-- As a user I want to see my chart

 #### Database